This article was originally published July 14, 2018; updated December 1, 2019.

 - Short meditations allow folks to move into their internal experience and then out again to what might be a safer way of being.
 Pendulating between short periods of internal work and “regular” being in the world can make meditation more accessible.

 - In a group, if there are options for small discussion groups, offering the option to simply reflect alone rather than being in a group acknowledges authenticity and diversity.
-Offering a particular way to process alone, like journaling, sitting with eyes closed, drawing or doodling can help folks feel that they are in the program and in the group even while choosing to process alone.
+Offering a particular way to process alone, like journaling, sitting in silent contemplation, drawing or doodling can help folks feel that they are in the program and in the group even while choosing to process alone.
 Modern understandings about trauma include the damage caused to our sense of autonomy and boundaries when we are pressured into talking with others, hugging others, and interacting with others when it doesn’t feel right.
 Alongside the permission to not be in a small group might also be the invitation to notice feelings around connection and offering tools and skills to help folks be with any difficult feelings around connecting with others.

 - In the online environment, when folks are given permission to contribute or not, that allows for more choice.
 When they are explicitly invited to choose to have their video cameras on or off, that contributes to an environment of permission to be authentic in the group.

-When showing up in community:
+When showing up in community

 - Holding a neutral but warm facial expression during group time helps tap into the soothing system of people in the group and allows folks to feel as if they belong and are being seen and heard.
 A flat facial expression by a teacher can be perceived as unwelcoming and disconnecting while an overtly and unchanging happy expression might make someone feel as if their suffering is being discounted.
 Understanding the importance of facial expression is especially helpful during online groups where there is very little information about connection to rely on.

-- Remembering that meditation teachers are often seen as authority figures, even when that is not our desire or intention.
+- Remember that meditation teachers are often seen as authority figures, even when that is not our desire or intention.
 We can be social justice practitioners when we use this authority and position of status and power to empower others through creating environments of choice and personal respect.

 One of the best talks on the topic of trauma-informed mindfulness teaching that I have heard is between Laura Reagan and David Treleaven on this site (podcast number 128).
 I can also recommend this video interview between David and Donna Freeman.
 David is such a great speaker about this topic, and he has a passion for social justice which I love.